umbraco/UmbracoDocs/14/umbraco-cms/tutorials/custom-error-page.md

 In this method, we will use a 404 page created via the backoffice.

-#### Create a 404 page in the backoffice
+### Create a 404 page in the backoffice

+1. Create a new Document Type called `Page404` with same alias.
+You could also use a more generic Document Type if you already have one.
+2. Set the permissions to create the Document Type at the root in the Content section.
-First, create a new Document Type (though you could also use a more generic Document Type if you already have one) called Page404.
-Make sure the permissions are set to create it under Content.
-Properties on this Document Type are optional - in most cases, the 404 not found page would be static.
-Make sure to assign (and fill out) the template for your error page, and then create it in Content.
+3. Properties on this Document Type are optional.
+In most cases, the 404 not found page would be static.
+4. Assign (and fill out) the template for your error page.
+5. Create the `Page404` in the Content section.

-#### Set a custom 404 page in appsettings.json
+### Set a custom 404 page in appsettings.json

 Once all of that is done, grab your published error page's ID, GUID or path and head on over to the `appsettings.json`.

 The value for error pages can be:

 * A content item's GUID ID (example: 26C1D84F-C900-4D53-B167-E25CC489DAC8)
-* An XPath statement (example: //errorPages\[@nodeName='My cool error']
 * A content item's integer ID (example: 1234)

-{% hint style="warning" %}
-The current implementation of XPath is suboptimal and will be removed entirely in a future version.
-It is currently obsolete and scheduled for removal in v14.
-{% endhint %}

 That is where the value you grabbed earlier comes in.
 Fill it out like so: